angelacorte/slides-master-thesis/slides-master-thesis.typ

   // The goal is to program and operate in terms of *aggregate* of devices, coordinating a macroscopic behaviour.

   // interactions between wearable devices such as smart-phones can support different kinds of services, including crowd detection, crowd- aware navigation or dispersal advice.

+  //With *Aggregate Computing* the fundamental unit of computation shifts from an individual device to a _collaborative ensemble of devices_: composing collective behaviours to *achieve effective and resilient complex behaviours in dynamic networks*.
 ]

-#slide(title: "Aggregate Computing")[
+// #slide(title: "Aggregate Computing")[
-  // elaborates a layered architecture that aims to simplify the design, creation and maintenance of distributed systems.
-  With *Aggregate Computing* the fundamental unit of computation shifts from an individual device to a _collaborative ensemble of devices_: composing collective behaviours to *achieve effective and resilient complex behaviours in dynamic networks*.
-]
+// ]

 #let messages = box[
   #table(inset: 1.5em, stroke: none, columns: (1fr, 1fr), align: (center, center),